 Ralph is a Partner in LOSEY PLLC.
 The law firm was founded by his son and daughter-in-law, Adam and Cat Losey, and can be found at Losey.law.

-Ralph has over forty years of experience representing companies and individuals in information technology issues, including contracts and business advice.
-Ralph also has substantial experience in civil litigation, including commercial, intellectual property, employment and insurance.
-His litigation sub-specialty in these areas is fraud, primarily defense oriented, but he also initiated for the plaintiff, on behalf of the United States, several government fraud Qui Tam cases.
-One resulted in the largest False Claims Act settlement in history.
-For the past ten years Ralph has focused on a new area of the law that he has become passionate about, artificial intelligence, especially its use to find evidence and its ethical implications.
+Ralph has over forty years of experience representing companies and individuals in information technology issues, including deals, contracts and business advice.
+Ralph also has substantial experience in civil litigation, including commercial, Qui Tam, intellectual property, employment and insurance.
+His litigation sub-specialty in these areas has always been fraud, primarily defense oriented, but he also initiated for the plaintiff, on behalf of the United States, several government fraud Qui Tam cases.
+One resulted in what still stands as the largest False Claims Act settlement in history.